lmfit/uncertainties/doc/index.rst

 The **code** and the **documentation source** are available on GitHub_.
-The :mod:`uncertainties` package is written in pure Python, and contains about 4000 lines.
+The :mod:`uncertainties` package is written in pure Python, and contains about 4000 lines of code.
 75 % of those lines are documentation strings and comments.
-The remaining 25 % are equally split between unit tests and the calculation code proper.  :mod:`uncertainties` is thus a **lightweight package** with abundant documentation and tests.
+The remaining 25 % are equally split between unit tests and the calculation code proper.
+:mod:`uncertainties` is thus a **lightweight package** with abundant documentation and tests.

 Available documentation
 =======================